 Ten Questions You Must Ask Before You Sign

-10. Do I really want to sell?
-This may seem like an odd question this late in the process but it may be a vital one.
-Owners at times think they want to sell but really do not.
+This may seem like an odd question at this stage of the process.
+However, it may be a vital one.
+We’ve seen many cases where owners thought they were ready to sell and were not.
 Do you have something else you want to do with your life?
-Are you financially able to leave this practice and not go back?
-When you wake up the day after the sale will you feel you made the right decision?
+Are you financially able to leave your practice?
+When you wake up the day after the sale, will you feel you made the right decision?